 Cocaine and amphetamines (such as methamphetamine) are the most frequently abused central nervous system stimulants.
 These agents are intensely rewarding and are self-administered by laboratory animals to the point of death.
 Individuals dependent on stimulants experience profound loss of control over stimulant intake, presumably in response to the stimulation and disruption of endogenous (originating internally) reward centers (Dackis and O'Brien 2001).
 They often use stimulants in a binge pattern that is followed by periods of withdrawal.
-It is not clear whether craving occurs predominantly during stimulant with-
+It is not clear whether craving occurs predominantly during stimulant withdrawal or after these symptoms have largely disappeared.
+While the processes that govern addiction to cocaine and amphetamines are believed to be similar, recent animal research suggests that there are also subtle differences in the ways in which these two types of drugs create sensitization (and perhaps addiction) in regular users (Li et al. 2005).